ChrisMendlasCorner.com A Cornucopia of stuff

 For many people, their Google account/Gmail will provide access to a majority of their accounts.
 However access to this account provides a LOT of sensitive personal information.

 An increasing number of online accounts require “Two Factor Authentication” This means that in addition to a user ID and Password, you might need to enter a code sent to the phone.
 Be sure that if you are providing your account credentials, you also make sure that the person getting those credentials can access your phone.
 If the phone can only be accessed through facial recognition or fingerprint, you need to make sure that it can also be accessed through a pin.
-Once again, they will be able to see EVERYTHING.
-Every text, every email, every app you have installed.

 In some cases, the rules and policies of the account may preclude providing your credentials to another person.
 Read the fine print.